slowburn-dev/DataConfig/Misc/Docs/Source/README.md

 - See: [Integration](Integration.md) for quick integration guide.
 - See: [Design](Design.md) for more context about the project.

-## Credits
+## License

 **DataConfig** is released under a free and permissive license.
 But we really appreciate you to credit us if you find it useful.
-See [Credits](Credits.md) for details
+See [License](License.md) for details